 The Province of Europe is divided into 10 Sectors and is at present our largest province as regards numbers of confreres.
 In the past, most confreres would have originated from Europe.
 Now many of these confreres have reached retirement age and have returned to their countries of origin.
 Gradually the numbers of African, American and Asian confreres are increasing, whilst the number of European confreres is diminishing.
 As well as the retired confreres, others in Europe are involved in caring for the aged confreres, in administration and in sensitising the local churches in Europe to the Church in Africa.
 In recent years, specifically missionary projects have been started, and responsibility for certain parishes accepted, where outreach to migrants has been the primary goal.

 There are projects already in place in Spain and Germany.
 A joint project in Sicily has been started.
 Parishes in France and one in Great Britain (Liverpool) have been set up and negotiations with local bishops are in progress in Germany.
 Since it is our common mission, European, Asian, African and American confreres are all involved.

 In the 4 communities in Brussels, some confreres are engaged in Provincial and Sector administration, some in specialist ministries and some are retired.

 In the 2 communities in Antwerp, most confreres are retired although some have outside ministries.
 The houses in Genk, Liege, Namur and the 2 houses in Varsenare are mainly for retired confreres.

 There are 124 Belgian confreres, 101 in Belgium and 18 elsewhere.

 2. French Sector - 9 communities

-The 2 houses in Paris are concerned with various ministries, welcoming visitors, as well as administration within the Sector.
+The 2 houses in Paris (rue de Verlomme and rue Friant) are concerned with various ministries, welcoming visitors, as well as administration within the Sector.

 The communities in Bry-sur-Marne and in Billère, are mainly for retired confreres and their carers.